rusinek-wojciech/hyperskill-java-track/hard/flashcards/README.md

 > berlin
 Wrong.
 The right answer is "moscow", but your definition is correct for "germany".

-Input the action (add, remove, import, export, ask, exit, log, hardest card, reset stats):
+Input the action (add, remove, import, export, quizFormat, exit, log, hardest card, reset stats):
 > hardest card
 The hardest card is "austria".
 You have 8 errors answering it.

-Input the action (add, remove, import, export, ask, exit, log, hardest card, reset stats):
+Input the action (add, remove, import, export, quizFormat, exit, log, hardest card, reset stats):
 > log
 File name:
 > log.txt